DavinChurch/DateTime/README.md

 Simple calculations with serial date numbers such as these simply involve adding and subtracting a number of days, but these tools are available for more complicated calculations such as adding/subtracting calendar months, years, weekdays, and working days, and finding the day of week/month/year, the beginning of weeks, months, years, calendar ages, and similar functionality.
 Timestamps are also supported for some processes by using a fractional date, and time-sensitive functions are available for changing between local and UTC time zones, determining time zones, daylight savings time adjustments, and so on.

 The basic functionality begins with two functions that convert back and forth between Julian Day Number and Gregorian Date, for interfacing with other systems.
 These functions use ⎕DT if it is available or will calculate it in ordinary APL if it isn't.
-Most of the remaining tools perform calculations directly on the Julian Day Numbers.
+Most of the remaining tools perform calculations directly on the Julian Day Numbers. ⎕DT may be used to convert dates in any other form into either of these for use with these tools.

 1200⌶ is also used by a cover function (Spell) to format dates and times.
 Spell is expected to be updated when 1200⌶ is one day integrated into ⎕DT itself.

-Complete documentation for these tools is available here, as is a suite of testing tools.
+Complete documentation for these tools is available here, as are examples and a suite of testing tools.

 # Repository Organization